uschpc/USC-BackendAI-Testing-Docs/topanga-overview.md

 [Log In To Topanga](https://topanga.carc.usc.edu)

-Topanga is only be accessible via a connection to either USC's Secure network or a USC VPN.
+Topanga is accessible only while connected to USC VPN.
 Instructions for setting up a VPN connection can be found at the following links:

 * [Windows](https://itservices.usc.edu/anyconnect/windows/)
 * [MacOS](https://itservices.usc.edu/anyconnect/mac/)